jcvignoli/lumiere-movies/README.md

 Take a look at the [changelog](http://svn.wp-plugins.org/lumiere-movies/trunk/CHANGELOG.md "latest changes") to find out the latest developments.
 Or for even more extensive and recent changes available at [GIT commits](https://github.com/jcvignoli/lumiere-movies/commits/master "GIT commits").

 Major changes:

+### 3.10

+Starting using GraphQL, as IMDbPHP is not maintained frequently.
+Forking the library.

 ### 3.9.4